-The School District's cash basis financial statements do not report liabilities for bonds and other long-term obligations.
-Proceeds of debt are reported as other financing sources when cash is received and principal and interest payments are reported as disbursements when paid.
+The School District's cash basis financial statements do not report liabilities for bonds, leases and other long-term obligations.
+Proceeds of debt are reported when cash is received and principal and interest payments are reported when paid.
+Since recording a leased asset when entering into a lease is not the result of a cash transaction, neither an other financing source nor a capital outlay expenditure is reported at inception.
+Lease payments are reported when paid.